 This annex is informative.

-Introduction

 Namespace-based Validation Dispatching Language (NVDL) allows documents to be decomposed into validation candidates, each of which can be validated independently.

-NVDL can be used for validation against the normative requirements of this Part of ISO/IEC 29500.
-It can also be used for validation against the combination of Office Open XML documents (including the elements and attributes defined in this Part of ISO/IEC 29500) and any extensions.

-Example of Validation Against Requirements of this Part of ISO/IEC 29500

 A markup document can satisfy requirements of this Part without being an Office Open XML document.
 The following NVDL script examines whether a given document correctly uses the attributes and elements as defined by this Part of ISO/IEC 29500.

 This NVDL script first extracts elements and attributes in the Markup Compatibility namespace, and then validates them against the appropriate RELAX NG schemas.